 Credit cards are handy but they carry a high interest rate, especially when used in ATMs for cash transfers abroad.
 Travelers' checks are more secure in case of theft, but banks often charge commissions to redeem them.
 Bank transfers to Spain (in addition to incurring a high commission), may take more than three days to process.

 Therefore, the most convenient option is to withdraw money from ATMs with a debit card.
 Barcelona has many ATMs that can be used without having a bank account in Spain.
-In addition, it is useful to have a second (credit) card in case of theft or loss of the debit card, which is recommended to be kept at the student residence.
+In addition, it is useful to have a second (credit) card in case of theft or loss of the debit card.
+It is highly recommended to keep the second card in the safe at the student dorm.

 Bank and savings bank hours: Monday to Friday, from 8am to 2pm.
 In the summer, they are also open on Thursdays until 6pm.

-Barcelona is a well-connected city with an extensive public transport network.
+Barcelona is a well-connected city with an extensive, integrated public transport network.
 There are different ways to get around the city: metro, bus, tram, train and taxi.